eigenfoo/old-eigenfoo.github.io/_posts/2018-06-02-linear-regression.md

 <iframe width="640" height="360" src="https://www.youtube-nocookie.com/embed/68ABAU_V8qI?controls=0&amp;showinfo=0" frameborder="0" allowfullscreen></iframe>

-One of my favorite tricks was the first one he discussed: extracting/forecasing the seasonality of the sales of something, just by using linear regression (and some other neat but ultimately simple tricks).
+One of my favorite tricks was the first one he discussed: extracting and forecasing the seasonality of the sales of something, just by using linear regression (and some other neat but ultimately simple tricks).

 That's when I started feeling guilty about not really [_grokking_](https://www.merriam-webster.com/dictionary/grok) linear regression.